Pandawan/classesfyi/README.md

 - Move update function to use batch request
 - Improve class schedule rendering
 - Cleanup lot of vue components
+- Make textbox's font bigger on mobile so the view doesn't zoom in

 ## Frontend